A Christmas Long Ago – In-Museum Program

 Museum Led Program led by Museum staff or volunteers.

-Christmas is a time when a person’s thoughts turn to family gatherings, decorated trees, turkey dinners, brightly wrapped gifts and holiday traditions.
+Christmas is a time when the thoughts of those who celebrate turn to family gatherings, decorated trees, turkey dinners, brightly wrapped gifts and Christmas carols.

 Through this Museum-led program, we provide an opportunity for students to learn about 1910 settler life and, in particular, about family traditions during the holiday season.